cheminfo/c6h6-documentation/src/book/spectra/mass/view-and-process-hr-mass/ionization/index.md

 ## Ionizations

 In order to observe a neutral molecule the mass spectrometer will charge it using different techniques.
-This may involve adding protons, remove electrons, etc
+This may involve adding protons, remove electrons, etc.

 You can also observe charged molecules resulting of the addition of Na<sup>+</sup>, K<sup>+</sup>, etc.